-The underwriters have an option to buy up to additional ADSs from us [and additional ADSs from the selling shareholders] at the initial public offering price less the underwriting discounts and commissions.
+The underwriters have an option to buy up to additional 1,800,000 ADSs from us at the initial public offering price less the underwriting discounts and commissions.
 The underwriters may exercise this option solely to cover sales by the underwriters of a greater number of ADSs than the total number set forth in the table above.
-They may exercise that option for [30] days.
+They may exercise that option for 30 days.
 If any ADSs are purchased pursuant to this option, the underwriters will severally purchase ADSs in approximately the same proportion as set forth in the table above.